This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - A pen or pencil for each person

-- Pass out about 20 pieces of paper and a pen to each player.
+- Distribute Supplies: Pass out about 20 pieces of paper and a pen to each player.

-- Make Noun Cards: Instruct players to write one noun–person, place or thing–per sheet of paper and then place them face down in a pile in the center of the table/room.
+- Make Things/Noun Cards: Instruct players to write one noun–person, place, or thing–per sheet of paper and then place them face down in a pile in the center of the table/room.
 The goal is to get about 10-15 Noun Cards per person, but players can certainly write more.
-Note: Here’s where you can have some fun.
-Encourage your group to think about connections they might have with one another (i.e. people in the room, a favorite blankie of a child’s, an ex-boyfriend that everybody laughs about now, etc).
-We even used phrases like “Uncle Ryan’s muscles” or “Hannah’s pink blankie”.
+Important Note: Here’s where you can have some fun.
+Encourage your group to think about connections they might have with one another (i.e. people in the room, a favorite blankie of a child’s, an ex-boyfriend that everybody laughs about now, etc.).
+We even use phrases like “Uncle Ryan’s muscles” or “Hannah’s pink blankie”.
 This makes for some potentially hilarious rounds in the game.

-- Make Description Cards: Next, have each player write down about 3 descriptive words and place them face down in a separate pile (i.e. stinky, bumpy, pungent, etc).
+- Make Description/Adjective Cards: Next, have each player write down about 3 descriptive words and place them face down in a separate pile (i.e. stinky, bumpy, pungent, etc.).

-- To start the game, each player should choose 5 cards from the Noun Pile.
+- Select Noun Cards for Your Hand: To start the game, each player should choose 5 cards from the Things/Noun Pile.
 Do not let others see your cards.

-- For each round, select a judge.
-This person will draw a Description Card from the pile and place it face up in the center of the table.
+- Select Judge & Description Card: For each round, select a judge.
+This person will draw a Description/Adjective Card from the pile and place it face up in the center of the table.
 This person will not play this round but will instead judge the winner.

-- After seeing the Description Card the judge lays down, players will look at their Noun Cards and select the one that they think fits that description the best.
+- Play Noun Card That Best Fits Description Card: After seeing the Description Card, players will look at their Noun Cards and select the one that they think fits that description the best.
+(Sometimes this is hard because nothing really does!)
 Place that card face down by the Description Card.
 Note: Since this game is subjective, players should take into account who the judge is for that round and what he/she may choose.

-- For the next round, each player draws a new Noun Card to replace the one laid down.
+- Set Up Next Turn: For the next turn, each player draws a new Noun Card to replace the one laid down.
 The judge for the next round is the person to the right.
+He/she turns over a new Description Card and play continues.

-- The game ends when everyone has been the judge OR you run out of Noun Cards (whatever you prefer).
+- Game Ends: The game ends when everyone has been the judge OR you run out of Noun Cards (whatever you prefer).
 The winner is the one who has collected the most Description Cards.
+SILLY BONUS: In our family, instead of announcing a winner, we make everyone go around and read their Description cards.
+The game lore is that the cards supposedly describe the holder. 😉

-Some of the combinations induced some pretty hearty multi-aged laughs.
-I put down the “Daddy” card for this one…of course.
-My kids decided it only won because, “Well, Daddy does sweat a lot.”
-Gotta love our literal littles!
+For one game where the Description card was “hot”, I put down the “Daddy” noun card from my hand, lol.
+My very literal, young kids decided I only won because, “Well, Daddy does sweat a lot.”

 Perhaps this was the best word combination of all.
-Can you guess which Noun Card won this round?…
+Can you guess which Things/Noun Card won this round?…

 Have fun making your own Apples to Apples game.
 You never know what will draw a good group laugh!